The Nutrient Management Act Program (Act 38)

 New, updated nutrient management regulations went into effect on October 1, 2006 .
 Major changes from the previous law require that:

 All plans must consider both Nitrogen and Phosphorus nutrients applied to crops.

 CAOs and importers of manure from CAOs must meet manure spreading setback requirements.

-Manure importers will need to follow increased record keeping requirements.
+Manure importers need to follow increased record keeping requirements.

 New in-field stacking requirements must be followed.

 All operations having an approved nutrient plan will have and implement an approved erosion and sediment (conservation) plan.